Sourdough Buttermilk Pancakes (Better Than Boxed!)

 Instructions

-- Do this until all batter is used up.
-While the other pancakes are cooking, place the cooked pancakes on a wire rack or sheet pan and keep warm in a preheated 350 degree oven.
+- Repeat until all batter is used up.
+While the other pancakes are cooking, place cooked pancakes on a oven-safe wire rack in warmed oven to keep them warm.
 Enjoy!

 Molly….these pancakes look amazing!!
 Whipping up a batch for dinner!😁